 How to Grow Ornamental Grasses

-by Guest on Jan 2, 2010
+by Guest Post on Jan 2, 2010

 Ornamental grasses have become extremely popular in the past ten years or so, and if you buy them at a garden center they are kind of pricey.
 Learning how to grow them yourself is actually quite easy.
 They can be grown from seed, but I won’t pretend to be an expert at that for several reasons.
 One, I don’t know anything about growing them from seed, and two, I have no desire to propagate them from seed because seedlings require too much care.

 The easiest and most effective way to propagate them is through simple division.
-Of course you will need at least one parent plant of each variety that you would like to grow.
+Of course, you will need at least one parent plant of each variety that you would like to grow.
 If you shop around you might be able to find some 4” inch pots at a fair price.

 One of each variety is good for a start.
 I find that the best time of the year to divide them is in the spring, just before the new growth emerges.
 If you buy the stock plants in the early spring, you might be able to divide them right away.
 If you buy them at any other time of the year, just plant them in your garden or other suitable location, knowing that you are going to dig them up in a few months, or a year or so.

 When spring arrives you can divide them at any time as long as they are not well into putting on new growth.
 The earlier the better.
 To divide them simply dig up the root mass and start dividing it into pieces.
-The divisions do not have to be to be very large.
+The divisions do not have to be very large.
 It’s difficult to describe, but as long as you have some roots, the new plant is likely to grow.
 If you have small young plants you can probably just tear the root mass apart with your hands, but if the root mass is very big then you are going to need some tools.
-You might need some heavy duty tools!
+You might need some heavy-duty tools!